Sebastian Cabot (actor): Career

 On Broadway, Cabot portrayed Buckram in Love for Love (1947).

 Death

-On 23 August 1977, Cabot suffered a stroke at his home near Victoria, British Columbia, and was taken to a Victoria hospital, where he died at the age of 59.
+On 23 August 1977, Cabot suffered a stroke at his vacation home in Deep Cove, British Columbia, and was taken to a Victoria, British Columbia hospital, where he died at the age of 59.
 He was cremated, and his ashes were interred in Westwood Village Memorial Park Cemetery in Los Angeles, California.

 Legacy

 On an episode of the Late Show with David Letterman, on 12 December 2012, comedian Billy Crystal mentioned Cabot in humorous dialogue with the host David Letterman.
 Letterman commented that Cabot's name had not been heard in 30 years.
 Directly before the commercial break Sebastian Cabot's photo was shown on national television as a tribute.